Resident Parking Scheme

 Can a visitor park their car within the scheme area?

 Yes.
 Visitor scratch permits are available.
 They cost from £5 for ten cards (each card contains 4 permits).
+Each visitor permit lasts for 12 hours.

 When will the scheme be implemented?